Agi Geva: Surviving Auschwitz, Teaching Tomorrow

 Holocaust survivor, Agi Geva, shares her candid story of the horrors of Auschwitz and her hope that through her story and others like her, a similar tragedy can be avoided.

-All images featured have been done through a special collaboration with Dave Dettloff & Holly Garner.
-Another special thanks to the U.S. Holocaust Memorial Museum for allowing us to use their facilities and resources.
+All images featured were exclusively shot for The Khollected Magazine by Dave Dettloff & Holly Garner.
+A special thanks to the U.S. Holocaust Memorial Museum for allowing us to use their facilities and resources.

 Agi Geva, 87, is a Hungarian-American survivor of the Holocaust.
 At age 14, she was taken from her home when German Nazis invaded Hungary and put in the Auschwitz concentration camp.
 The day she was taken, her father died of an illness he had been fighting.
 All she had ever known was abruptly taken from her and she had to worry for her life each day.
 Through it all, she had her mother and sister by her side, which she cites as the reason she was able to survive.
 The three of them were forced into hard labor and faced indescribable, horrific treatment.
 They were able to escape Auschwitz in 1945.
 Geva and her sister then immigrated to Israel where they both married and had children, and their mother lived until age 98.

 Today, Geva is committed to teaching young people about the atrocities she faced by volunteering at the United States Holocaust Memorial Museum in Washington, D.C.
 The museum is a distinguished, exceptional resource for survivors, allowing them to connect with one another and share their stories and messages with visitors.
 From her story, Geva wants people to learn never to overlook any injustice they may come across.
 She is dedicated to preserving the legacy of survivors like herself as future generations will not have the opportunity to hear their experiences firsthand.

 Agi Geva being interviewed by Christopher Casey in the Hall of Remembrance of the United States Holocaust Memorial Museum.